-There was quite a bit of web chatter over Thrive Mag's 2014 article “I'll Tell You One More Time: Decorators Aren't Designers.”
+There was quite a bit of web chatter over Thrive Mag's article “I'll Tell You One More Time: Decorators Aren't Designers.”
 Because the magazine's URL may have violated a trademark belonging to another business, and the website was subsequently taken down.

 Architects: don’t call yourself an architect unless you’re licensed.
-No for real, it’s illegal.
+No, for real, it’s illegal.
 Also, don’t shy away from working with designers.
-They are specialized in the psychology of space…who doesn’t want to work with that?
+They specialize in the psychology of space.

-Interior design is the art and science of understanding people’s behavior to create functional spaces within a building.
-Decoration is the furnishing or adorning of a space with fashionable or beautiful things.
-In short, interior designers may decorate, but decorators do not design.
-Interior designers apply creative and technical solutions within a structure that are functional, attractive and beneficial to the occupants’ quality of life and culture.
-Designs respond to and coordinate with the building shell and acknowledge the physical location and social context of the project.
+While interior designers may decorate, decorators do not design.
+Instead, interior designers apply creative and technical solutions within a functional, attractive, and beneficial structure to the occupants’ quality of life and culture.
+Designs respond to and coordinate with the building shell and acknowledge the project's physical location and social context.

-This exam tests interior designers on building and fire codes, and the health, safety and welfare of occupants.
-Aesthetics does not play a role on this exam.
+This exam tests interior designers on building and fire codes and the health, safety, and welfare of occupants.
+Aesthetics does not play any role on this exam.

 While interior designers are also most often qualified to decorate, shaping the aesthetic environment of a space, this is often not their primary job function.
-The NCIDQ tests design, not decoration.
+Therefore, the NCIDQ Exam tests Interior Design, not decoration.

 But in the real world of an interior design business, the roles of designer and decorator are not always unique – they often overlap.

 Are you an interior designer or interior decorator?
 Interior decorating or interior design?
 Aesthetic or interior systems?
 Or even both.